 1. Resource Competition

-Salvatore Angius has photographed and documented the habits of California's parrots and parakeets ever since two of his own escaped in the mid 1990s.
-He wasn't able to find his, but became fascinated with what he did find and now is planning a full-length, eye-witness documentary.
+Salvatore Angius has photographed and documented the habits of California's parrots and parakeets ever since two of his own escaped in the mid-1990s.
+Though he wasn't able to find his, Salvatore became fascinated with what he did find and planned a full-length, eye-witness documentary on the subject.
 On his website, he has already documented and photographed the eating, drinking, and nesting habits of most of the parrots in Los Angeles and Orange Counties.
 His findings correlate with those of Kimball Garrett.